 - Do not leave items unattended; if you are in your hall, or anywhere on campus, keep your belongings with you at all times.

-- When you go to lunch, do not leave your belongings outside the dining hall; bring them with you and carry them as you pick up your meal.
+- When you go to lunch, do not leave your belongings outside the Dining Commons; bring them with you and carry them as you pick up your meal.